aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/add-charts-powerpoint-aspose-slides-java-guide/_index.md

 if (presentation != null) presentation.dispose();
 ```

-This code snippet initializes a new, empty presentation.
-Remember to release resources using `dispose()` when you're done.
+This code creates an empty presentation that you can later populate with slides and charts.
+Remember to call `dispose()` to free resources.

 ### Feature 2: Add Chart to Slide
-**Overview:** Learn how to add and customize charts within your slides.
+**Overview:** Insert a chart and choose its type.

 #### Step 1: Get the First Slide
-Access the first slide in your presentation:

 ```java
 import com.aspose.slides.ISlide;